Psychology Degrees, Schools, and Careers in Connecticut

 Connecticut isn’t just a state filled with great schools to get a degree in psychology; it is also a great state to start a career in psychology given the size of the industry in the state, Connecticut’s close proximity to New York City, and its competitive salaries that it offers to professional psychologists.
-In May of 2014, the United States Bureau of Labor Statistics estimated that there were at least 1,900 professional psychologists employed across the state and those psychologists earned a tidy annual average wage of between $85,670 and $86,120 depending on the specialty of the psychologist.
+In May of 2022, the United States Bureau of Labor Statistics estimated that there were around 1,700 professional psychologists employed across the state and those psychologists earned a tidy annual average wage of between $94,050 and $112,280 depending on the specialty of the psychologist.
 While that salary range may not seem exorbitant or even lofty for a profession where people can regularly earn six-figure salaries, but it is more than competitive, better than the median national wage for psychologists, and enough to live comfortably, even in an expensive state to live like Connecticut.

 There is better news though as employment of psychologists in Connecticut continues to grow, albeit at a much slower pace than some of the other states.
-Connecticut Occupational Employment and Wages predicts that employment of clinical, school, and counseling psychologists is expected to grow five percent from 2008 to 2018 (roughly 130 new professional psychologists) and also predicts about 90 new job openings to come available during that same time frame.
+O*NET reports that employment of clinical, school, and counseling psychologists is expected to grow 5% from 2020 to 2030 (roughly 80 new professional psychologists) and also predicts about 110 new job openings every year during that same time frame.
 So while it may not be growing as fast as it is in other states, there are still plenty of opportunities for aspiring professionals looking to start their psychology career in psychology.

 Psychologist Salary in Connecticut